 Goosebumps during Les Corons

-When you visite a home game of RC Lens, make sure you're in the stadium on time.
+When you visit a home game of RC Lens, make sure you arrive at the stadium on time.
 Just before kick-off, the famous 'Les Corons' is played, sung along by every single Lensois in the stadium.
 The song of singer Pierre Bachelet is an ode to the north of France, the mine workers and the northern landscape.
-It's not really a football song, but has been adopted by Lens and their fans as an alternative club hymne.
+It's not really a football song but has been adopted by Lens and its fans.
 By far one of the best chansons you'll ever hear in a French stadium.

 Tickets

-Tickets for RC Lens are easily bought on the official website of the club.
-We recommend a place with a nice view on the fanatics standing on the low level of Tribune Marek, opposite the main stand.
+Tickets for RC Lens are easily bought on the club's official website.
+We recommend a place with a nice view of the fanatics standing on the low level of Tribune Marek, opposite the main stand.

 How to get there